Optimal solutions for the Rubik's Cube: Korf's algorithm

 Clearly the number of moves required to solve any of these subproblems is a lower bound for the number of moves needed to solve the entire cube.

 Given a random cube C, it is solved as iterative deepening.
 First all cubes are generated that are the result of applying 1 move to them.
-That is C * F, C * U, … Next, from this list, all cubes are generated that are the result of applying two moves.
-Then three moves and so on.
-If at any point a cube is found that needs too many moves based on the lower bounds to still be optimal it can be eliminated from the list.
+That is C * F, C * U, ...
+Next, from this list, all cubes are generated that are the result of applying two moves, then three moves, and so on.
+If at any point a cube is found that needs too many moves based on the lower bounds to still be optimal, it can be eliminated from the list.

-Although this algorithm will always find optimal solutions, there is no worst case analysis.
-It is not known how many moves this algorithm might need.
-An implementation of this algorithm can be found here.

-Further improvements, and finding God's Number
+Although this algorithm will always find an optimal solution, its search time is considerably longer than Kociemba's or Feather's algorithm.